L9Manuel9/cybersecurity-skills/skills-projects/Cryptography & Hashing/README.md

 Generate specific wordlists tailored to the context or target through analysis of available information and understanding.
 Tools & Techniques

-CeWL for scraping words from websites
+CeWL for scraping words from websites.
 Crunch for generating wordlists based on patterns and permutations Custom scripting for combining known personal, organization, or context data